Family law solicitors who really understand military pensions

 There are not many solicitors who specialise in military divorce, and you do need a specialist.

-So whether you’re based at home, or deployed abroad, we can help – taking your instructions by email, phone or Skype video.With four offices in Wiltshire and Hampshire (including branches in Salisbury, Amesbury and Andover), we regularly act for forces personnel both locally in the Salisbury Plain area, but also nationwide, and for those serving or posted abroad.
+So whether you’re based at home, or deployed abroad, we can help – taking your instructions by email, phone or Zoom video.With four offices in Wiltshire and Hampshire (including branches in Salisbury, Amesbury and Andover), we regularly act for forces personnel both locally in the Salisbury Plain area, but also nationwide, and for those serving or posted abroad.

-We also offer 10% discount on all our legal fees to all serving and retired members of UK Armed Forces – and when it comes to family matters, initial phone advice is always free as is your first 30 minute appointment.
+Our family lawyers also offer 10% discount on all our legal fees to all serving and retired members of UK Armed Forces – and when it comes to family matters, initial phone advice is always free as is your first 30 minute appointment.
 So if you need to put your mind at rest about any aspect of military divorce – contact us now.

 - For FREE initial advice call us on 422300, or [01980 622992] OR